 What the media personality does know is that her maternal grandmother, Doris, aka Dolly, was a choreographer/dancer who worked in vaudeville.

-Dolly, Sharon reveals, was a little frightening because of her white hair and a penchant for bright red lipstick.
+Dolly, Sharon says at the start of her episode of Who Do You Think You Are?, was a little frightening because of her white hair and a penchant for bright red lipstick.

 “Probably I come from a load of old witches that were burnt at the stake or something, that would be fabulous!” she jokes.